Fauna Dev

 docker run fauna/faunadb --help

-When you run Fauna Dev, you have to expose the ports for the services running inside the Docker container so that your system can access them.
+When you run Fauna Dev, you must expose the ports for the services running inside the Docker container so they’re accessible.

-The port most commonly used for the Fauna Dev database service and used in the examples on this page is 8443.
+The most commonly used Fauna Dev database service port, which is used in the following examples, is port 8443.

-If you adjust the Docker invocations to use different ports, ensure that your client programs use the ports that you specify.
+If you change the Docker command to use a different port, ensure that your client programs use the same port.

 For example, to connect your host computer port 1234 to container port 6789, use -p 1234:6789.

-There are several approaches to running Fauna Dev with Docker:
+The following describes several approaches to running Fauna Dev with Docker.

 docker run --rm --name faunadb -p 8443:8443 -p 8084:8084 fauna/faunadb

-Using this invocation when the Docker container is stopped/killed causes all the data to be lost.
-This is useful for testing, where the database starts with a known state.
+Using this command when the Docker container is stopped or killed causes all the data to be lost.

 docker run --rm --name faunadb -p 8443:8443 -p 8084:8084 \